 We have lots more plain English analysis of Karen Buck’s voting record on issues like health, welfare, taxation and more.
 Visit Karen Buck’s full vote analysis page for more.

-Karen Buck never rebelled against their party in this parliament
+Karen Buck has never rebelled against their party in the current parliament.
+Find out more.

 More of Karen Buck’s recent appearances